top of page

 Vegetables

-• Artichokes: One artichoke provides approximately 10 grams of fiber.
+• Artichokes: 10 grams each

 Legumes (Beans, Lentils, Peas)

-• Chickpeas: A cup offers about 12 grams of fiber.
+• Chickpeas: 12 grams per cup

 Whole Grains